Coffin

-A coffin is a funerary box used for viewing or keeping a corpse, either for burial or cremation.
+A coffin or casket is a funerary box used for viewing or keeping a corpse, for burial, entombment or cremation.
+Coffins are sometimes referred to as caskets, particularly in American English.

-Coffins are sometimes referred to as a casket, particularly in American English.
-Any box in which the dead are buried is a coffin, and while a casket was originally regarded as a box for jewelry, use of the word "casket" in this sense began as a euphemism introduced by the undertaker's trade.
 A distinction is commonly drawn between "coffins" and "caskets", using "coffin" to refer to a tapered hexagonal or octagonal (also considered to be anthropoidal in shape) box and "casket" to refer to a rectangular box, often with a split lid used for viewing the deceased as seen in the picture.
 Receptacles for cremated and cremulated human ashes (sometimes called cremains) are called urns.